Chapter 9:

 School travel plan

-A programme that aims to encourage students to walk, scoot and cycle to school and reduce the effects of traffic near the school.
+A programme that aims to encourage students to walk, scoot and cycle to school.

 Sensory-impaired pedestrian